tgoldenberg/brn-gitbook/chapter_3_the_beginnings_of_an_app.md

 ```

 Whoa, that was a lot of code!
-That's take a minute and look at what we did piece by piece.
+Let's take a minute and look at what we did piece by piece.

-We're using Javascript's ES6 syntax throughout to wire up our views.
+We're using Javascript's ES2015 syntax throughout to wire up our views.
 We start by importing the dependencies of each of our components, which will always include the `import React from 'react-native;'` statement.
 We also pull in any components we directly reference, like `./Dashboard` or `./Landing` in this case.

 Next, we declare any React Native components we'll need in our component.
 We'll always need `Component`, but you can find a list of available components in the [React Native docs](https://facebook.github.io/react-native/docs/getting-started.html).